 What is CleanPowerSF?

 State law allows cities and counties like San Francisco to pool the electricity demand of their residents and businesses for the purpose of buying electricity on behalf of those customers.
-These programs are called Community Choice Aggregation programs.
+These programs are called Community Choice Aggregation (CCA) or Community Choice Energy (CCE) programs.

-CleanPowerSF is San Francisco’s Community Choice Aggregation program and will provide San Francisco with new clean energy alternatives.
-When it begins offering service in May of 2016, CleanPowerSF will give residential and commercial electricity consumers in San Francisco a choice of having more of their electricity supplied from clean, renewable sources—such as solar, wind, bioenergy, geothermal, and hydroelectric—at competitive rates.
-When customers choose CleanPowerSF, not only will they reduce their personal carbon footprint, but they'll also decrease San Francisco’s greenhouse gas emissions and help combat global climate change.
+CleanPowerSF is San Francisco’s Community Choice Aggregation program and provides San Francisco with new clean energy alternatives.
+CleanPowerSF launched in May 2016 and gave residential and commercial electricity consumers in San Francisco a choice of having more of their electricity supplied from clean, renewable sources—such as solar and wind—at competitive rates.
+When customers choose CleanPowerSF, they reduce the carbon footprint associated with their electricity service, help support growth of local renewables and help combat global climate change.
 By law, CleanPowerSF is an opt-out program.
-If you do not want to participate in CleanPowerSF, you must opt-out to stay with Pacific Gas and Electric Company (PG&E) - currently providing 27% renewable energy.
+If you do not want to participate in CleanPowerSF, you must opt-out to stay with Pacific Gas and Electric Company (PG&E) - currently providing 33% renewable energy.

 How does it work?

-PG&E's electricity is currently only about 27% California-certified renewable.
+PG&E's electricity is currently 33% renewable.
 The rest of PG&E’s energy comes from nuclear, natural gas, hydroelectric power and other unspecified energy sources.

-CleanPowerSF will buy more of your electricity from cleaner sources such as solar and wind.
-At launch, CleanPowerSF's default product, called Green, will be 35% California-certified renewable and the premium product, called SuperGreen, will be 100% California-certified renewable.
-Then, in partnership with PG&E, that cleaner, CleanPowerSF electricity will be delivered to your home or business through PG&E’s existing power lines.
+CleanPowerSF buys more of your electricity from cleaner sources such as solar and wind.
+CleanPowerSF's default service, called Green, is 40% renewable and our premium service, called SuperGreen, is 100% renewable.
+In partnership with PG&E, that cleaner, CleanPowerSF electricity is delivered to your home or business through PG&E’s existing power lines.

-As a CleanPowerSF Green customer, other than receiving cleaner electricity initially below what you currently pay, all other aspects of your electricity service will remain the same.
-PG&E will continue to send you a monthly bill, operate and maintain the electrical grid, and respond to outages.
-A portion of the payments you make on your bill to PG&E will be transferred to the CleanPowerSF program so it can continue to purchase and develop cleaner energy supplies on your behalf.
+As a CleanPowerSF Green customer, other than receiving cleaner electricity at competitive prices, all other aspects of your electricity service remain the same.
+PG&E continues to send you a monthly bill, operate and maintain the electrical grid, and respond to outages.
+A portion of the payments you make on your bill to PG&E are transferred to the CleanPowerSF program so it can continue to purchase and develop cleaner energy supplies on your behalf.

 Does CleanPowerSF replace PG&E?